Spatial Deconfounder: Interference-Aware Deconfounding for Spatial Causal Inference: Extended Literature Review

 \subsection{Spatial Causal Inference Under Interference and Spatially Structured Confounding}

-\paragraph {Classical spatial causal inference.} Most estimators of direct and spillover effects assume that bias can be removed by conditioning on \emph{observed} covariates (together with a specified exposure mapping or interference structure).
-Design-based work—grounded in exposure mappings, partial-interference designs, and randomization inference—derives estimators or hypothesis tests under known neighborhood or network structure \citep[e.g.,][]{hudgens2008toward,sobel2006randomization,aronow2017estimating,forastiere2021identification,tchetgen2021auto}.
-Model-based strategies then adjust for that structure while still relying on measured covariates or correct functional form: spatial autoregressive and two-stage least-squares estimators for spatial-lag/lagged-error models \citep{anselin1988spatial}, and spline/GAM or restricted spatial regression approaches that treat residual spatial trend as a nuisance to improve precision and approximate balance \citep[e.g.,][]{hanks2015restricted}.
+\textbf{Classical spatial causal inference.} Most estimators of direct and spillover effects assume that bias can be removed by conditioning on \emph{observed} covariates, often together with a specified exposure mapping or interference structure.
+Design-based work---grounded in exposure mappings, partial-interference designs, and randomization inference---derives estimators or hypothesis tests under known neighborhood or network structure \citep[\textsc{E-MAP}, e.g.,][]{hudgens2008toward,sobel2006randomization,aronow2017estimating,forastiere2021identification,tchetgen2021auto}.
+Model-based strategies then adjust for that structure while still relying on measured covariates or correct functional form: spatial econometric models capture dependence through spatial lags, autoregressive structure, or spatially lagged covariates \citep[e.g.,][]{anselin1988spatial} (\textsc{s2sls-lag1}, \textsc{s2sls-durbin}), while spline/GAM and restricted-spatial-regression approaches adjust for residual spatial trends \citep[e.g.,][]{hanks2015restricted} (\textsc{spatial}).
 Deep graph/convolutional architectures can pool information across nearby units to improve prediction or imputation, but by themselves do not furnish identification without additional causal assumptions \citep{kipf2016semi}.
-Domain-specific simulators (e.g., wildfire spread or atmospheric transport) encode spatial dependence through process-based physics and are often used as inputs to causal analyses, yet they typically still condition on observed drivers or require design-identifying assumptions \cite[e.g.][]{larsen2022spatial, zigler2025bipartite}.
+Domain-specific simulators (e.g., wildfire spread or atmospheric transport) encode spatial dependence through process-based physics and are often used as inputs to causal analyses, yet they typically still condition on observed drivers or require design-identifying assumptions \citep[e.g.][]{larsen2022spatial, zigler2025bipartite}.
 All of the above \emph{presume exchangeability given observed covariates (or a valid design)}; if important spatial determinants of treatment and outcome are unmeasured, residual confounding bias can remain.